If your trying to thrive in economic uncertain times, professional speaking may be for you.

 Connecting with the audience through preparation.

-You want the audience to note the informational, motivational, or persuasive qualities of the talk.
-This is accomplished by connecting with your audience.
+You want the audience to note the informational, motivational or persuasive qualities of the talk.
+This is accomplished by the way you connect with your audience.

-Develop an attitude of constant and never ending improvement.
+Develop an attitude of constant and never ending improvement in your skills.
 By addressing these concerns and improving where needed you will enhance your speaking ability and flexibility.